1. How To Login to a Security Camera System

 7. How to Download Video from a Security Camera System

 When there is an incident, it’s important to have a camera system that allows easy download of security footage catching the perpetrator in the act.
-Our security camera systems are based on this simple principle to allow easy video download to a USB drive and playback on a Windows or Mac computer.
+Our security camera systems are based on this simple principle to allow easy video download of a short video segment to a USB drive and playback on a Windows or Mac computer.
 To download video from any of our standalone recorders you will need a USB flash drive that is formatted with the NTFS or FAT file system.
-Our video guide on how to download footage from your security camera system walks you through the process.
+The flash drive should not be more than 256GB.
+The video guide below on how to download footage from your security camera system walks you through the process.

 Briefly, below is a list of simple steps on how to download video from a DVR Camera System or HD IP Camera System purchased from CCTV Camera World.